pavlov99/json-rpc/docs/source/django_integration.rst

 Create api instance
 -------------------

 If you want to use default (global) object, skip this step.
-In most cases it is enougth to stert with it, even if you plan to add another version later.
+In most cases it is enougth to start with it, even if you plan to add another version later.
 Default api is located here:

 .. code-block:: python